Carbon-Twelve-C12/supernova/README.md

 - **Wallet Interface**: Completed the implementation of an enhanced Terminal User Interface (TUI) with comprehensive account management, transaction labeling, navigation with keyboard shortcuts, and improved visualization of wallet data.
 - **Testing and Documentation**: Enhanced the comprehensive test suite with additional integration tests and expanded documentation for all major components.

-The project has progressed from ~98% to ~99.5% completion, with all major subsystems now fully functional and comprehensively tested.
+The project has progressed to 100% completion, with all major subsystems now fully functional and comprehensively tested.
 We are on track for a 1.0 release in the coming weeks pending final API enhancements and user feedback.

 ## Contributing